IronApeiron/MapApp/README.md

 This is worked on during my spare time, and so I try my best to work on this whenever I can.

-Credit was given where credit was due.
+Credits were given wherever credits were due.